 When a model receives grounding candidates, it doesn't cite everything.
 The selection process varies by platform:

-- Google AI Mode: Selection happens before the model sees candidates.
-A filtering layer chooses which URLs reach the model, then Gemini is compelled to cite everything it receives.
-The selection rate at the model level is effectively 100%—the filtering is abstracted away.
+- Google AI Mode: Selection is understood to happen before the model sees candidates.
+A filtering layer chooses which URLs reach the model, and Gemini then appears to cite everything it receives.
+The selection rate at the model level is effectively 100%; the filtering is abstracted away.

 - OpenAI/ChatGPT: The model receives a larger candidate set and makes its own selection decisions.
 It may reject 80% or more of the grounding candidates presented to it, including authoritative sources.